 Note: St. Mary’s College of Maryland does not offer an engineering degree or engineering courses.
 However, the Physics Department does offer several ways to prepare for an engineering career.

 A physics major with a handful of additional courses qualifies a graduate for many engineering jobs with the US government.
+One third of St. Mary’s physics majors enter successful careers in engineering.

 According to the Office of Personnel Management, a physics graduate seeking a government engineering position should also have taken five of the following seven courses: